neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-private-network/README.md

 KeyName="name-of-ssh-key"
 ```

+Note that the ```CoreInstanceCount``` must retain the value of 3.
+This template has not been tested with a single instance.

 4) Run the ```deploy.sh``` script.
 It takes a single argument which is the desired CloudFormation Stack name:
 ```./deploy.sh my-test-stack-name```